mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/10/cloud-build-gke-different-projects.md

 gcloud projects add-iam-policy-binding $gkeProjectId \
     --member=serviceAccount:$cloudBuildSa \
     --role=roles/container.developer

+# In the case of my app myblog, I need to provision a static external IP address to be able to leverage ManagedCertificate.
+In this case, I need to provision this IP address in the GKE's project
+gcloud config set project $gkeProjectId staticIpName=myblog gcloud compute addresses create $staticIpName \
+    --global
+staticIpAddress=$(gcloud compute addresses describe $staticIpName \
+    --global \
+    --format "value(address)")
 ```

 Complementary to this, we would like improve our security posture here, more specifically by respecting the least privilege principle with the different service account involved here: